jhellingman/tei2html/Wiki/ParsingCss.md

   1. tokenize with a simple regular expression based 'lexer'
   1. group things between braces using 'sibling recursion' to match open braces with closing braces.
   1. group properties, based on semicolons.
-  1. determine key-value pairs, based on the semi-colon.
+  1. determine key-value pairs, based on the semicolon.
   1. determine selectors.
   1. clean-up parsing artifacts.